yzdxs/learn-anything/readme.md

 ⚠️️

-- it takes ~ 1 minute to load
+- it takes ~ 1 minute to load (sometimes more)
 - does not load on mobile
 - small mind maps in [index](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F) load instantly

 Scroll around, look at the notes and click on the nodes.
 Each node is a topic of its own and often has really great resources linked to it for further study.
 Just look into what you think is interesting and go from there.

+Every mind map is structured to be read from left to right.
+[Here](https://my.mindnode.com/zB6jcZpgGYqpGBfys7LXzBaej8qgUBwAo7kJssze) is an example of one.
+All mind maps have a definition on the left, followed by my 'notes', followed by 'resources', then 'articles', 'videos' and 'talks' and then 'terms' to learn related to the topic.
+Thus it should always be easy to find the most important 'resources' node from any of the mind maps.

-The big branch of nodes you see on the right are books, some are free, some are not.
+The big branch of nodes you see on the right of the big mind map are books, some are free, some are not.
 The ones that are free have 'free: ' as a note added to them and will have a link to the book.
 Ones I have read already will have my notes and observations.
 The other big branch on the left are different humans of this world whose work I found interesting.
 Each node has a small description of what achievements and inventions he or she contributed to our planet.
+There is also a courses branch which has all the free courses you can take organised by their topic.
+All courses are free, ones I have taken, have my notes.
+There are also research papers I am reading or planning to read, again organised by their topic.

 I do advise you to read the [key 🔑](https://my.mindnode.com/Bd58ktc865sQoUvu6VyFYzYun87VmKseGhKNxp4q) as I try to cover any confusions one might have in navigating these mind maps there.